thinnect/node-apps/README.md

 # Embbedded operating system
-The node platform is built around the ARM CMSIS RTOS abstaction layer and therefore it would not be too complex to support different operating systems, however currently only FreeRTOS[²] is used in practice and there may be some direct hooks into the FreeRTOS kernel in the code.
+The node platform is built around the ARM CMSIS RTOS abstaction layer and therefore it would not be too complex to support different operating systems, however currently only [FreeRTOS](#freertos) is used in practice and there may be some direct hooks into the FreeRTOS kernel in the code.

 # Application header